Severson-Group/docs.amdc.dev/source/firmware/xilinx-tools/building-and-running-firmware.md

 ### Add `.gitignore` as needed (private user code only)

 Run `git status` in your private user repo.
-You should not see compiled output.
 If git sees changes to the following folders, create a gitignore file so that they are ignored.
-Note that if the above steps were perfectly followed, you shouldn't have to add any gitignores.

 - `.metadata/`
 - `Debug/`